elastic/integrations/packages/cloudflare_logpush/docs/README.md

 This module has been tested against **Cloudflare version v4**.

-**Note**: We recommend using AWS SQS for Cloudflare Logpush.
+**Note**: It is recommended to use AWS SQS for Cloudflare Logpush.

 ## Setup

 ### To collect data from AWS S3 Bucket, follow the below steps:
 - Configure the [Data Forwarder](https://developers.cloudflare.com/logs/get-started/enable-destinations/aws-s3/) to ingest data into an AWS S3 bucket.
 - The default value of the "Bucket List Prefix" is listed below.
-But the user can set the parameter "Bucket List Prefix" according to the requirement.
+However, the user can set the parameter "Bucket List Prefix" according to the requirement.

   | Data Stream Name  | Bucket List Prefix     |
   | ----------------- | ---------------------- |